 Your user personas are a fictitious model of your ideal target users and need to be focused on the traits and behaviors that they should display.
 They can help you assess what the user expects from your website.

-You can use your user research data to develop your user personas and outline a detailed portrait for your design and marketing team to help them understand user’s needs.
+You can use your user research data to develop your user personas and outline a detailed portrait for your design and marketing team.

 There are no longer excuses for having a slow-loading WordPress website.
 It is critical for good UX.
 If users bounce because they had to wait for a second longer, your search ranking will be significantly reduced, and not to mention that the users might never come back to your site.